Ranald Reid: First World War

-Interbellum
+Interwar period

 On 23 May 1919, Reid took command of No. 206 Squadron RAF.
 Over the next year and a half, the squadron would move from the Western Front to Germany and on to Egypt, renumbering as No. 47 Squadron RAF along the way.
 He received the rank of squadron leader to match his position, on 1 August 1919.
 When this assignment ended on 30 December 1920, he moved on to three years of staff duty.
 On 23 April 1924, he took command of No. 99 Squadron RAF.

 On 1 July 1925, he was again promoted, to wing commander.
 In the wake of this promotion, on 15 September 1925, he was transferred to command of RAF Spitalgate.
 This ended on 8 September 1927, when he was posted to Khartoum as Senior RAF Officer.

 He returned home from this posting on 20 January 1930.
 Over the next three years, he would attend both the RAF Staff College and the Imperial Defence College, with a staff assignment wedged between.
 On 1 July 1932, he was promoted to group captain.
 On 25 March 1933, he began duty as Air Attaché to the United States, in Washington, D.C.
 In 1934, was engaged to his future wife, Miss Leslie Livermore Wright, granddaughter of former United States Senator William D. Washburn of Minnesota.

 Upon his return to England, on 3 October 1935, he took command of RAF Upper Heyford.
 He was raised to air commodore on 1 July 1936.